-• The orbit adjustment sub phase is highlighted by a series of propulsive maneuvers to correct for errors in the launch and position the spacecraft into the A-Train constellation.
-The observatory will then be boosted by its own propulsion system into the operations orbit.
-This sub phase is complete when the spacecraft is thoroughly checked out, is operating normally and is properly inserted in the A-Train.

-• Once in its operations orbit, the observatory will turn on, cool down, and begin calibrating and checking out its instrument.
-Once the instrument has been turned on and has achieved stable operations, it will be used in a measurement mode to determine its performance and any biases relative to its expected performance.
-The spacecraft is now ready to begin its routine operations.

-□ The Operations phase begins with an initial science campaign for 90 days.
-Throughout this phase, the mission will continuously collect science data and transmit it to ground stations.
+- The ascent sub phase incorporates a series of propulsive maneuvers to correct for errors in the launch trajectory and boost the observatory into its operational orbit in the A-Train constellation.
+This sub phase is complete when the observatory is thoroughly checked out, is operating normally and is properly inserted in the A-Train. - The instrument checkout sub phase Once in its operational orbit, the observatory will turn on, cool down, and begin calibrating and checking out its instrument.
+Once the instrument has been cooled to its operational temperatures and is stable, the calibration team will assess its performance and identify any biases relative to its expected performance.
+The observatory is then ready to begin its routine science operations. - The operations phase begins at the end of in-orbit checkout and continues through the nominal twoyear mission.
+Throughout this phase, the mission will continuously collect science data and transmit it to ground stations. - The observatory will collect atmospheric carbon

-• The observatory will collect atmospheric carbon dioxide observations in nadir, glint, and target modes, and conduct regularly scheduled instrument calibrations.

-• Data from these observations will be transmitted to the ground data system, processed and released to scientists for analysis and validation.

-• Once validated, higher-level products will be released, including maps of the global carbon dioxide distribution and the locations of carbon dioxide sources and sinks.

-• The spacecraft will return science data to the ground station on one pass per day.
-The time required for daily data return is 6.75 minutes; an individual data return pass can be five to 12 minutes long

-• The Orbiting Carbon Observatory mission will use both the Ground Network and Space Network.
-The Space Network consists of the Tracking and Data Relay Satellite System.
-The Ground Network's primary site is located near Fairbanks, Alaska, with the 11-meter (36-foot) Poker Flat-2 antenna as primary and the 11-meter (36-foot) Poker Flat-1 antenna as a back-up.
-Also identified as a back-up is the 11-meter (36-foot) antenna at Wallops Ground Station.

-□ At the end of the mission's useful lifetime, it will begin its Decommissioning phase, which is designed to minimize the potential of creating orbital debris and any possible collision with other satellites in the A-Train.
-In this phase, the spacecraft will be commanded to maneuver, will use its remaining fuel to inject into a lower disposal orbit and will be shut down.
-The Earth's atmosphere will gradually pull the satellite downward until it reenters the atmosphere.
+- dioxide observations in nadir, glint and target modes, and conduct regularly scheduled instrument calibrations. - Data from these observations will be transmitted to a ground station twice each day using the Ground Network, also known as the Near-Earth Network.
+The Ground Network's primary site is located near Fairbanks, Alaska, with the 36-foot (11-meter) antennas AS1 and AS3 at the Alaska Satellite Facility.
+The 36-foot (11-meter) antenna at the Wallops Ground Station in Virginia will serve as the back-up ground station. - The raw telemetry will be sent to the Earth Observing System (EOS) Data and Operations System (EDOS) at NASA's Goddard Space Flight Center in Greenbelt, Maryland, for preliminary processing, and then to the Orbiting Carbon Observatory-2 Science Data Operations System (SDOS) at JPL to generate science data products. - Once the calibrated, geographically-located spectral radiances and estimates of carbon dioxide atmospheric columns and other geophysical quantities are validated, they will be sent to the Orbiting Carbon Observatory-2 science team for further analysis and to the Goddard Earth Sciences Data and Information Services Center (GES DISC) for archiving and distribution to the global science community. - Higher-level products including maps of the global carbon dioxide distribution and the locations of carbon dioxide sources and sinks will be generated by members of the science team and sent to the GES DISC for archiving and distribution. - At the end of the mission's useful lifetime, it will begin its decommissioning phase, which is designed to minimize the potential creation of orbital debris and any possible collision with other satellites in the A-Train.
+In this phase, the observatory will be commanded to maneuver, will use its remaining fuel to inject into a lower disposal orbit and will be shut down.
+Earth's atmosphere will gradually pull the satellite downward until it reenters the atmosphere.
 This phase can last up to 25 years.